Last Updated on

 Click the ‘Select Transaction’ button on the upper right-hand corner of your profile page.

-Choose ‘Renewal’ from the list of transaction options.
+Choose ‘Renewal’ (third tab) from the available transaction options.
 Select your profession from the drop-down menu provided.
 Enter your PRC License Number.

 Click the ‘Proceed’ button to continue the transaction.